shaheenkhanwork01/netflix_stock_forecasting_arima/README.md

 The model captured some patterns in the historical data, but the forecast was not accurate enough for reliable real-world stock-price prediction.

-## 🧠 Key Learning

-Through this project, I learned how to:

-- Prepare time-series data
-- Test for stationarity
-- Apply differencing
-- Use ACF and PACF
-- Build ARIMA models
-- Compare different models
-- Evaluate forecasting performance

 ## 📝 Conclusion

 ARIMA is useful for understanding and practicing time-series forecasting.
 However, stock prices are influenced by many external factors that are not included in this model.